Labour Arbitration Skills

 Labour lawyers and labour relations professionals who are involved in the grievance process or who prepare and present cases before boards of arbitrators

 Professor Deborah Leighton is a member of the faculty of the School of Policy Studies, at Queen’s University, teaching in the Master of Industrial Relations program since 1994.
 She has been a labour mediator and arbitrator since 1992, and has been a named arbitrator for many parties including Air Canada and ACPA, University of Toronto and CUPE, and the Ontario Colleges of Applied Arts and Technology (CAAT-Academic) and OPSEU.

 In addition to her private practice as a mediator and arbitrator, Deborah has acted in these roles for a number of public boards.
 She has been a Vice-Chair at the Ontario Crown Employees' Grievance Settlement Board since 1996 and a Vice-Chair, at the Ontario Public Service Grievance Board...

 Read the full bio for Deborah Leighton

-Craig Flood practices in the area of labour law representing unions and has developed a special expertise in the area of workplace safety and insurance.
+Craig Flood practises in the area of labour law with a special expertise in the area of workplace safety and insurance.
 In June 2016, he assumed the role of Managing Partner of Koskie Minsky LLP, and he is a long-time member of the Executive Committee.

 Craig is a proud graduate of Queen's University (B.A.
 Honours, 1982) and the Faculty of Law, University of Toronto.
 (LLB, 1986).
 He was admitted as a member of the Law Society of Upper Canada in 1988.

-Craig has represented trade unions and employees in proceedings involving the acquisition and preservation of bargaining rights, unfair labour practice complaints, discipline and discharge, occupational health and safety, essential services and grievances arising under collective...
+Craig represents trade unions and employees in the acquisition and preservation of bargaining rights, unfair labour practice complaints, discipline and discharge, occupational health and safety, essential services, and grievance arbitration.
+He has appeared...

 Read the full bio for Craig Flood